15 Short Inspirational Stories with a Moral [Motivational stories]

 Moral of the story:

-Once again, take action!
-Don’t linger too long on the precipice of a big (or small) decision when the outcomes are positive.
+Once again, take action.
+Don’t linger too long on the precipice of decisions – especially when the outcomes are both positive.

-Save yourself a headache, take a leap of faith, commit, and enjoy whatever rewards that come your way, refusing to look back at what could have been.
+Save yourself a headache by taking a leap of faith, committing, and enjoying whatever rewards come your way, refusing to look back at what could have been.

 storiesforinspiration10-9100644

-11. The Clever General (A True Motivation Story!)
+11. The Clever General (A Real-Life Motivation Story)

 Thousands of years ago there was a famous Chinese general with a reputation for being an astute and cunning leader.

-One day, at the end of a long campaign, this general decided to stop in a stronghold with a small battalion of soldiers, sending his main fighting force ahead to rest elsewhere.
+One day, at the end of a long campaign, he stopped at a stronghold with a small battalion of soldiers, sending his main fighting force ahead to rest elsewhere.

-Meanwhile, one of his enemies catches wind of this and decides to march his army of hundreds of thousands of soldiers on the general’s all-but defenceless position.
+Meanwhile, one of his enemies caught wind of this and marched a vast army to the general’s now all-but defenceless position.

-In the middle of the night, the general’s awoken by one of his men, who breaks the news:
+In the middle of the night, the general was awoken by one of his men.
+He broke the news:

-The enemy’s close.
-They’ll be there before daybreak and the tiny band of soldiers in the stronghold will be no match for their numbers.
+The enemy was close.
+They’d be there before daybreak, and the tiny band of soldiers in the stronghold would be no match for their numbers.

-Understanding his predicament, he instructs his men to stand down, open the gates, take down the banners from the walls, and hide.
+Understanding his predicament, he told his men to stand down, open the gates, take down the banners from the walls, and hide.

-The general then removes his armour, dons a cloak, and sits on the battlements playing a mandolin as he looks out at the approaching army.
+The general then removed his armour, donned a cloak, and sat on the battlements.
+He pulled out his mandolin and started playing as he looked out upon the approaching army.

-The presence of this infamous general, sitting there with such nonchalance, makes him question himself.
+The presence of this infamous general sitting there with such nonchalance made him question himself.
 Was the information he received false?
-Is the general luring him into a trap?
+Was he being lured into a trap?

 Moral of the story:

-First, your reputation is crucial and can deliver all sorts of positive outcomes.
+First, your reputation/brand is crucial and can deliver all sorts of positive outcomes.

-Second, there’s often a cleverer, more strategic way to achieve your goals.
-Never assume it takes sweat, blood and tears.
-Look for a method of attaining the same results with less effort.
+Second, there’s often a smarter and more strategic way to achieve your goals.
+Never assume it takes sweat, blood, and tears.
+Look for ways to attain the same results with less effort.

 motivationalshortstory11-1515752